 - A. The Rookie Class shall be a recognized class by USAC and shall run under the Honda 120/Animal engine rules at all USAC races.
 The Rookie Class shall be divided into the Red and Blue divisions only, which may be combined if necessary to make a class. - B. Illegal Honda engine parts shall be confiscated but the suspension shall not be levied against handlers or drivers for the first offense only.
 2nd Offense follows the engine suspension, 30 days suspended from Rookie.
 Rookie Class participants shall be required to install a restrictor plate on their carburetor.
-Any alteration to

-Rookie restrictor plates or slides- 1st Offense automatic 30-day suspension.
+Any alteration to Rookie restrictor plates or slides- 1st Offense automatic 30-day suspension.
 2nd offense shall be 1-year suspension.
-SEE Appendix I, Section 132

-- C. No more than eight cars may be entered in any Rookie race. - D. One safety man will be present at each corner for every Rookie race, outside of wall - E. If a Rookie driver makes an infraction of a racing rule and a call is made, the driver shall be put to the back of the restart lineup, not given a black flag.
+SEE Appendix I, Section 132 - C. No more than eight cars may be entered in any Rookie race. - D. One safety man will be present at each corner for every Rookie race, outside of wall - E. If a Rookie driver makes an infraction of a racing rule and a call is made, the driver shall be put to the back of the restart lineup, not given a black flag.
 An explanation shall be given to the driver by the Track Director of what they did wrong and why it should not be done.
-Rookie drivers will not be eliminated from races for receiving multiple driving infractions (STRIKES). - F. Infractions such as liberating fluids, dropping safety parts, etc., are not driving infractions and drivers should not be given a second chance before disgualification.
-These infractions will result in immediate disgualification. - G. On the first day of Rookie competition, the driver shall be entered in all races at the back of the lineup of the race for which he has qualified regardless of qualifying position.
+Rookie drivers will not be eliminated from races for receiving multiple driving infractions (STRIKES). - F. Infractions such as liberating fluids, dropping safety parts, etc., are not driving infractions and drivers should not be given a second chance before disqualification.
+These infractions will result in immediate disqualification.
+This rule is in place from the time the car enters the track to the time the car exits the track.
+A minimal amount of fluid exiting the vent tube or oil catch occurring immediately after a wreck is allowed and not the result of a DQ. - G. On the first event of Rookie competition, the driver shall be entered in all races at the back of the lineup.
 An orange piece of cloth or ribbon should be affixed to the roll cage to notify other drivers and handlers this is the driver's first race out of training.